 If you undergo regular hearing screenings, sudden hearing loss could be easier to detect and you might stop it from sneaking up on you by detecting it sooner.
 These screenings can normally detect specific hearing issues before they become obvious to you.

 There’s one more thing that diabetes and hearing loss have in common, treating them sooner will bring better results.
 Neglected hearing loss can result in other health concerns such as loss of cognitive function.
-Schedule an appointment with us for a hearing test right away.
+Schedule an appointment with us for a hearing aid discovery test right away.